VINAYOMKAR9/Team_task/README.md

 # Resolve conflicts manually, then:
 git add .
-git commit -m "Resolved conflicts while merging features/Astick into Dev"
+git commit -m "Resolved conflicts while merging features/Vinay into Dev" ("This the commit message so please give your commit message according to the requirement and please make sure your message should related to ypur work")

 ### 🔹 Step 5: Push the Updated `Dev` Branch to GitHub